Q: Can I use a gift to make a downpayment?

-Gifts from relatives and domestic partners are an acceptable source for both down payment and closing costs when financing a primary residence or vacation home.
-Gifts cannot be used when financing a rental property.
-Here are some important things to know about the documentation required to verify gifted funds:
+A: Yes.
+Gifts from relatives and domestic partners are an acceptable source for both down payment and closing costs when financing a primary residence or vacation home — but gifts cannot be used when financing a rental property.

 - Accunet will prepare a Gift Letter for both you and the gift donor(s) to sign, detailing the amount of the gift, your relationship with the donor and stating the money is a true gift and not a loan.

-- The “myth” of the $14,000 Gift Limit – Of course you should always consult with your own tax advisor.
-With that said, it’s true that if someone gives a gift of $14,000 or less in 2015 to another person, nothing has to be filed with the IRS and there’s no gift tax.
-But all you have to do according to page 25 of IRS Publication 559 if you give someone more than $14,000, is to file IRS Form 709 to report the gift amount that exceeds $14,000.
-Filing the form allows the IRS to keep track of how close the donor is to exceeding the current lifetime gift exclusion amount of $2,081,800.
+- The “myth” of the $15,000 Gift Limit: If someone gives a gift of $15,000 or less in 2020 to another person, nothing has to be filed with the IRS, and there’s no gift tax.
+Of course, you should always check with your tax advisor, especially if you’re a first-time homebuyer.
+All you have to do (according to page 25 of IRS Publication 559) is file IRS Form 709 to report the gift amount if it exceeds $15,000.
+Filing this form allows the IRS to keep track of how close the donor is to exceeding the current lifetime gift exclusion amount of $11,400,000 in 2020.
 Not too many people have to worry about blowing through that limit!
-Also, a married mom and dad can make four $14,000 gifts to say their married son and daughter-in-law for a total of $56,000, and they would stay below the annual limit.
+Also, a married mom and dad can make four $15,000 gifts to, say, their married sons- and daughters-in-law for a total of $60,000, and they would stay below the annual limit.
 Here’s how that would look:

-- The easiest way to have the donor give the gift funds is via a Cashier’s Check at the actual closing.
-This method avoids several tedious verification steps that are required if the donor gives the gift to the home buyer via personal check.
+- The easiest way to have the donor gift the funds is via a Cashier’s Check at the actual closing.
+This method avoids tedious verification steps which are required if the donor gives the gift to the home buyer via personal check.